creativetechnologylab/generative-ai-workshop/slides/slides.md

 * Libraries exist across other languages too...

-* p5.js is actually a _library_ that provides tools that make it easier to create visuals with Javascript.
+* p5.js is actually a _library_ that provides tools that make it easier to create visuals with JavaScript.

 ---
 # Remember Libraries? :snake: